Surtitles

-Surtitles, also known as supertitles, Captitles, SurCaps, OpTrans, are translated or transcribed lyrics/dialogue projected above a stage or displayed on a screen, commonly used in opera, theatre or other musical performances.
-The word "surtitle" comes from the French language sur, meaning "over" or "on", and the English language word "title", formed in a similar way to the related and similarly named subtitles.
+Surtitles, also known as supertitles, Captitles, SurCaps and OpTrans, are translated or transcribed lyrics/dialogue projected above a stage or displayed on a screen, commonly used in opera, theatre or other musical performances.
+The word "surtitle" comes from the French-language sur, meaning "over" or "on", and the English language word "title", formed in a similar way to the related and similarly named subtitles.
 The word Surtitle is a trademark of the Canadian Opera Company.

-Surtitles came into widespread use in the 1990s to translate the meaning of the lyrics into the audience's language, or to transcribe lyrics that may be difficult to understand in the sung form in the opera-house auditoria.
-The two possible types of presentation of surtitles are as projected text, or as the electronic libretto system.
-Titles in the theatre have proven a commercial success in areas such as opera, and are finding increased use for allowing hearing-impaired patrons to enjoy theatre productions more fully.
+Surtitles came into widespread use in the 1990s to translate the meaning of the lyrics into the audience's language or to transcribe lyrics that may be difficult to understand in the sung form in the opera-house auditoria.
+The two possible types of presentation of surtitles are as projected text or as the electronic libretto system.
+Titles in the theatre have proven a commercial success in areas such as opera and are finding increased use for allowing hearing-impaired patrons to enjoy theatre productions more fully.
 Surtitles are used in live productions in the same way as subtitles are used in film and television productions.

 On Broadway, these were used in 1964 for a production of "Rugantino", imported directly from Rome.